tontusa/Ton-TUSA/README.md

-# Ton-TUSA-coin
+# Ton-TUSA-Coin
-TON TUSA maded from minter - use .fc files;) tg - @tontusa
+TON TUSA maded from minter - use .fc files on TON blockchain;) tg - @tontusa